 Photography is my way of trying to stay in the moment just a few seconds longer, cherishing it by freezing it in time.
-Time is fleeting and change relentless, especially in technology.
-Not much time remains for dwelling in the past.
-Despite living in technology, I resist change as much as the next person.
-Photography …

 In previous posts, we’ve talked about how to create a more dynamic Facebook experience through tagging, and more effective ways to share information with your friends about the organizations and causes you care about.
 Now, we’ll address how to setup your Facebook page so that it appears more approachable, and is more interactive.

 To access your page settings, click Edit Page:

 These are the most interactive and inclusive settings for a Facebook wall:

 Under View Settings: The Default View for the wall is set to All Post?:

 If you use the setting Only Posts by Page?, only those users who are admins are able to post, and they won’t be able to post references to your Facebook page on their personal profile.
 For instance, I am the admin for Naples Free-Net , a new page with about 12 people that “like” it.
 If I post on the Naples Free-Net wall, it will only reach 12 people.
 On my personal profile, I have 354 friends, roughly 50% of them are in Southwest Florida.
 Of course, and especially in the beginning stage, I would rather post under my own profile when I want to share something about Naples Free-Net, but I also would like the shout-out be posted on the Naples Free-Net wall.

 This is the post from my personal profile, including the comment a good friend and a long time volunteer posted: